 Do you feel confident that you’re able to effectively defend yourself with BJJ?
-Does training Jiu-Jitsu mean that you can use it for self defense in a violent, real-life altercation?
+Does training Jiu-Jitsu mean that you can use it for self-defense in a violent, real-life altercation?
 The art certainly provides the means and methods to do so.
-As complex as it is BJJ can be simple enough provide one with decent self defense capabilities in a short time.
+As complex as it is BJJ can be simple enough to provide one with decent self-defense capabilities in a short time.
 It is the method of training and the school’s philosophy that dictate the students’ ability to successfully defend themselves, should the need arise.
-In that sense, is sports training enough for a BJJ self defense scenario?
+In that sense, is sports training enough for a BJJ self-defense scenario?

 BJJ Self Defense Training